tauri-apps/wry/LINUX.md

 ## Feature Notes

+### IME / CJK Input (Fcitx5, IBus)

+GTK4 routes input-method events through the `GtkEventControllerKey` pipeline. wry no longer calls `set_enable_preedit(false)` — a workaround that was introduced for the GTK3/WebKitGTK cursor-anchor bug (WebKit bug 218148) where the IME popup drifted to the top-left corner of the screen.
+That bug was fixed upstream in WebKitGTK 2.44 (May 2024).
+Removing the workaround restores inline preedit composition (the composing-character preview) for all CJK users on both Fcitx5 and IBus, and eliminates the Fcitx/Fcitx5 regression where the first character of subsequent words was silently dropped when preedit was disabled (Mozilla bug #1742039).

+No special configuration is required — Fcitx5 and IBus inline composition work out of the box on webkitgtk-6.0 ≥ 2.44.

+---

 ### Wayland Native Embedding

 Enable with `--features wayland` (mirrors the existing `x11` feature).
 Both can be active